 The New Yorker

-THE NEW YORKER COLLECTION IS SOLD EXCLUSIVELY IN OUR BOUTIQUES OR AT OUR RETAILERS.
-IT IS NO LONGER AVAILABLE ONLINE.
-Founded in 1925, The New Yorker is a cosmopolitan national magazine.
-Every week the maga- sine publishes reporting about and analysis of American and international politics.
+The New Yorker Collection is sold in our Shops in Paris and retailers.
+Send a mail for any information on serviceclient@image-republic.com Founded in 1925, The New Yorker is a cosmopolitan national magazine.
+Every week the magasine publishes reporting about and analysis of American and international politics.
 The New Yorker also covers the worlds of business, science, and technology.
 The magazine devotes a considerable amount of space to popular culture, the arts, poetry and fiction.
 Right from its launch it has attracted attention with its humorous cartoons.
 The New Yorker publishes the best writers of the time and has received numerous awards for the rigor of its jour nalists, its deep reporting and lively commentary and the quality of the writing.
 Eagerly awaited each week, The New Yorker covers are famous worldwide.
-They are the magazine’s true trademark and are devoted to artists of every nationality as Getz, Drooker, Steinberg, Malika Favre, Chris Ware, Christoph Niemann ou Ulriksen … The New Yorker Collection published by Image Republic is exclusive, it consists of illustrations by about forty different designers, and is available in 30x40 cm, 40x50 cm and 56x76 cm prints and postcards.
+They are the magazine’s true trademark and are devoted to artists of every nationality as Getz, Drooker, Steinberg, Malika Favre, Chris Ware, Christoph Niemann ou Ulriksen … The New Yorker Collection published by Image Republic is exclusive, it consists of illustrations by about forty different designers, and is available in 30x40 cm, 40x50 cm, 38x56 cm and 56x76 cm prints and postcards.
 Read less

 serviceclient@image-republic.com